2025 Guide to AMCAS Work & Activities

 • Anything you can’t expound upon in a medical school interview

 Do not repeat yourself across multiple experiences.
-Also, do not repeat phrases and wording that will directly appear in your personal statement.
+Additionally, don’t repeat phrases and wording that will directly appear in your personal statement.
 However, you may discuss different aspects of the same experience in your Work & Activities section and your personal statement.

 How to Write Activity Descriptions